amlane/be-boilerplate/README.md

 ## <p align="center">< -------- after forking and cloning this repo ----------></p>

 - run command `npm install` to get your dependencies listed above.
+- If you fork and clone this repo you do not need to follow README steps, they are already completed.